目录

 Retrieve the necessary dependencies

-The package:http library provides a cross-platform solution for making composable HTTP requests, with optional fine-grained control.
+You can directly use dart:io or dart:html to make HTTP requests, however those libraries are platform dependent. package:http provides a cross-platform library for making composable HTTP requests, with optional fine-grained control.

 To add a dependency on package:http, run the following dart pub add command from the top of your repo: